Saikat-Git-07/shopperLane/README.md

 PORT=5000

-⚠️ The .env file is not pushed to GitHub for security reasons.
+⚠️ The .env file is excluded from GitHub using .gitignore for security reasons.

-🛠️ How to Run the Project Locally
+🛠️ How to Run the Project :

 1️⃣ Clone the repository
 git clone https://github.com/your-username/shopperlane.git